palominodb/tableizer/README.md

 - Table volume-metrics (tracking table size over time)
 - Table user permission changes (tracking changes on user privs)

-TTT has a pluggable system for implementing new metrics which could be used to track other things like "SHOW STATUS".
+Tableizer has a pluggable system for implementing new metrics which could be used to track other things like "SHOW STATUS".

-TTT also has a pluggable reporting/querying interface which out of the box support for generating reports suitable for:
+Tableizer also has a pluggable reporting/querying interface which out of the box support for generating reports suitable for:
 - text viewing ( in the moment troubleshooting, see when it went wrong )
 - email ( being kept apprise of developer madness )
 - nagios ( being alerted of developer madness )